kyma-project/kyma/docs/knative-eventing-mesh/08-01-configure-kafka-channel.md

 5. [Enable](/root/kyma/#configuration-custom-component-installation) the `knative-eventing-kafka` custom component.

-6. Use the Kyma CLI to install Kyma with the override.
+6. Use Kyma CLI to install Kyma with the override.
     ```bash
     kyma install -o {azure-secret.yaml}
     ```
+  >**TIP**: If you want to set up Kafka Channel as a default Channel, follow [this](#tutorials-set-up-default-channel) tutorial.